 What are the effects of aging on our hair?

-The most effective medication to sow hair loss and hair aging is minoxidil.
+The most effective medication to slow hair loss and hair aging is minoxidil.
 Its ability to increase blood circulation in the scalp was proven to reduce hair loss, help regrow hair, and increase hair diameter in both women and men.
 Alternatives to minoxidil are plant-based scalp serums specifically formulated to help with scalp health and provide the hair follicles with the needed micronutrients for continued hair regrowth.
 Taking hair supplements and collagen peptides can help restore the vitamins, minerals, and amino acids that are depleted as we age.

-A natural herb, Polygonum multiflorum aka Ho Shou Wu or Fo-Ti, has been adopted from oriental medicine to help reduce hair graying.
+A natural herb, Polygonum multiflorum, aka Ho Shou Wu or Fo-Ti, has been adopted from oriental medicine to help reduce hair graying.
 Meaning "Mr. Ho's hair is black." the story refers to a 58-year-old man named Ho, whose gray hair changed to black after using the herb.
 According to the story, he lived to become 160, retaining his black hair.

 What treatments are available for hair loss during menopause?